juliachelsie/Burger_mania/README.md

    No errors were returned when passing through the official[(Jigsaw) validator](https://github.com/juliachelsie/Burger_mania/blob/main/static/css_burger.PNG)

 - **HTML**
-- No error or warnings were returned when passing through the official (https://validator.w3.org/)
+- No error or warnings were returned when passing through the official [W3C validator](https://validator.w3.org/)

 - **Python**
-- No error or warnings were returned when passing through the PEP8 Python Validator(https://pep8ci.herokuapp.com/)
+- I have tested the code through PEP8 linter and confirmed that there are no problems or errors.

 ### Lighthouse